 - St. John’s Wort: no effect.

-- Cannabis: effective for temporary relief of symptoms and sleep aid.
+- Cannabis: effective for temporary relief of symptoms, pain relief, and sleep aid.

 I take a few vitamins and supplements as well; they are selected based on scientific research and offsetting depletion from medications.
 This is my usual regimen:

 - Omega-3 fatty acid fish oil: mood support, overall cognitive functioning